cmmid/cmmid.github.io/topics/covid19/_posts/2020-08-13-synthetic-contact-matrices.md

 ---

   # add the title of your project
-  title: Projecting contact matrices in 177 geographical regions: an update and comparison with empirical data for the COVID-19 era
+  title: "Projecting contact matrices in 177 geographical regions: an update and comparison with empirical data for the COVID-19 era"

-description: We update the synthetic contact matrices with the most recent data, comparing them to measured contact matrices, and develop customised contact matrices for rural and urban settings.
-We use these to explore the effects of physical distancing interventions for the COVID-19 pandemic in a transmission model.
+description: "We update the synthetic contact matrices with the most recent data, comparing them to measured contact matrices, and develop customised contact matrices for rural and urban settings.
+We use these to explore the effects of physical distancing interventions for the COVID-19 pandemic in a transmission model."

 # delete any tags which aren't appropriate
 # if you need more tags, they can be created!
 Please discuss.